 The Office of International Students and Scholars (OISS) helps international students with their documentation and processing.
 If you are an international student you are required to report to OISS for enrollment and before registering for classes.
 And if you plan to travel outside of the United States during your course of study OISS must approve your travel plans ahead of time.
 There are many other requirements of international students that you should read about online.

-NYU offers services for NYU-Poly students through a variety of its offices.
+NYU offers services for NYU School of Engineeringstudents through a variety of its offices.
 To learn exactly which services you can take advantage of at the NYU Washington Square campus visit the NYU web site.

 The Office of Alumni Relations serves as a liaison between the Polytechnic Alumni and the Institute.
 The office maintains alumni records, assists with planning alumni events and coordinates alumni fund-raising efforts.

-Polytechnic Institute of NYU's alumni association, the Polytechnic Alumni, has more than 28,000 members living in all 50 states and at least 64 countries.
+NYU Polytechnic School of Engineering's alumni association, the Polytechnic Alumni, has more than 28,000 members living in all 50 states and at least 64 countries.
 Over 6,600 alumni live in the five boroughs of New York City.
 Membership in the alumni association is automatic and free for those who have graduated from Polytechnic.
 Alumni of Polytechnic receive the Cable magazine and a wide-range of benefits.

-The NYU-Poly Career Management Center offers a variety of services:
+The NYU School of Engineering Career Management Center offers a variety of services: